 Epic and engaging, in The Opera House Australia's greatest storyteller captures the drama and history of Australia's most iconic building.

-In The Opera House, Peter FitzSimons captures the extraordinary stories around this building that are as mesmerising as the light catching on its white sails.
+building that are as mesmerising as the light catching on its white sails.

 Peter FitzSimons is Australia's bestselling non-fiction writer, and for the past 35 years has also been a journalist and columnist with the SYDNEY MORNING HERALD and the SUN-HERALD.